 Covers financial decision making with a view of financial choices/ alternatives and the impact or consequences of these choices during a student's collegiate and professional career.
 Includes real life scenarios designed around common challenges and issues.
 Requires students to create a proposed budget and reconcile expenditures monthly as the course progresses.
 Explores net worth statements, budgets, taxes, insurance alternatives, and life decisions applicable to finance.
 May be delivered online.

 Introduces airline computer applications.
-Explores information management in areas of reservations, planning and scheduling, maintenance, crew management, dining and cabin services and human resources.
-Covers revenue, customer loyalty and cargo management.
-Discusses training programs, solution implementation and maintenance costs, as well as consulting services available to airlines.
+Explores information management in areas of reservations, planning and scheduling, dispatch, maintenance control and crew management.
+Explores revenue, customer loyalty and cargo management.
+Discusses training programs, solution implementation and maintenance costs, as well as managing consulting services for aviation applications.

 Introduces airline and corporate flight department operations and flight dispatch procedures.
 Teaches effects of weather, air traffic control and maintenance on fleet logistics.
 Introduces responsibilities of dispatchers, routers, maintenance controllers, and general system operations.
 Covers pertinent crew and operational federal aviation regulations.
 Examines tools and practices of airline system control and corporate flight departments.
 Explores responsibilities and authority of dispatchers and schedulers.